Support the wellbeing of a young person

 Other useful contact numbers would be the Samaritans – call 116123, Childline – call 0800 1111 or Youngminds Crisis Messenger – text YM to 85258.

-No parent wants their child to become one of the numbers of teens that suffer from a mental illness, but with the right help and support, if this situation becomes a reality for your family, a solution is out there.
+No parent wants their child to become one of the number of young people that suffer from a mental illness, but with the right help and support, if this situation becomes a reality for your family, a solution is out there.

-You can help your teen overcome a mental health problem and it starts by knowing what to look out for and getting help as soon as possible.
+You can help your young person overcome a mental health problem and it starts by knowing what to look out for and getting help as soon as possible.

 Mental health is not a destination, but a process.
 It’s about how you drive, not where you’re going.”